-If for some reason CloudSearch add-on is on trial and CloudFilters is not, you can enable the 30-day free trial of the CloudFilters extension in the Filters tab of the "CloudSearch & CloudFilters" add-on settings page in your store Admin area (Catalog -> CloudSearch & CloudFilters).
+Suppose that the CloudSearch add-on is available on trial and CloudFilters is not.
+In this case, you can enable the 30-day free trial of the CloudFilters extension in the "Filters" tab of the "CloudSearch & CloudFilters" add-on settings page in your store Admin area (Catalog -> CloudSearch & CloudFilters).

 To start using CloudFilters, you need to configure filters for all store pages and search pages (optional).